-Copies of the variables were made - bdhcmc00 and bdhmmc00 (MCS2); cdhcmc00 and cdhmmc00 (MCS3); and dchtdv00 (MCS4) - and appropriate changes were made to them as follows:
+Copies of the variables were made - \DHCMC for sweeps 2 and 3 and \CHTDV\ for sweep 4 - and appropriate changes were made to them as follows:

-- Where interviewer notes gave clear warnings that the height values entered were incorrect, the values were removed from bdhcmc00, bdhmmc00, cdhcmc00, cdhmmc00 and dchtdv00. - Where the interviewer notes gave a value to replace an incorrect entry, these were changed in bdhcmc00, bdhmmc00, cdhcmc00, cdhmmc00 and dchtdv00. - The variables bdhtam00 and cdhtam00 are flags to show if any changes were made.
+- Where interviewer notes gave clear warnings that the height values entered were incorrect, the values were removed. - Where the interviewer notes gave a value to replace an incorrect entry, these were changed. - The variables \DHTAM\ of sweep 2 and 3 are flags to show if any changes were made.
 There were very few interviewer comments at MCS4 relating to measurements.

 A variable was included to categorise the "outcome" of each height measurement based on the amended variables.
-The original variables byhtri0a and cyhtri0a record whether or not the measurement was "successful."
+The original variables \YHTRL\ pf sweeps 2 and 3 record whether or not the measurement was "successful."
 However, many cases where this was flagged as "unsuccessful" still have a height measurement recorded.
-Researchers may wish to use the variables bdhtoc00 and cdhtoc00 to exclude these cases (as well as cases containing historic data) from analyses.
-At MCS4, the variable dchtis00 indicates whether "measurement circumstances" (dchtrz0a to dchtrz0d) and/or "other information" (dchtex0a and dchtex0b) was given in relation to the height measurement, and flags up the highest and lowest 100 or so values where no other circumstances are mentioned.
+Researchers may wish to use the variables \DHTOC\ of sweeps 2 and 3 to exclude these cases (as well as cases containing historic data) from analyses.

+At MCS4, the variable \CHTIS\ of sweep 4 indicates whether "measurement circumstances" (of variable \CHTRZ\ A to D) and/or "other information" (\CHTEXT\ A to B of sweep 4) was given in relation to the height measurement, and flags up the highest and lowest 100 or so values where no other circumstances are mentioned.

-At MCS5 the height measurement is provided in variable echtcma0.
-Variable ecunht00 gives reason why height measurement was not taken (where applicable), and there are two sets of binary variables documenting circumstances that may have affected the height measurement (echtrx0a to echtrx0q and echtex0a to echtex0p.
+At MCS5 the height measurement is provided in variable \CHTCMA\.
+Variable \CUNHT\ gives reason why height measurement was not taken (where applicable), and there are two sets of binary variables documenting circumstances that may have affected the height measurement (\CHTRX\ from A to Q and \CHTEX\ from A to P of sweep 5).